mikael-johnsson/what-are-we-eating/README.md

 wha thave i done to make the site Accessibility icons and aria -labels? alt image? contrast? fonts that are dyslexia friendly?
 ## Technologies Used

+### Languages Used
 HTML and CSS were used to create this website.
-### Languages Used
-text
 ### Frameworks, Libraries & Programs Used
-include git, github, wireframe programs,
-## Deployment & Local Development
-Git - for version control
+Git - For version control

 Github - To save and store files

 Font Awesome - For icons used in header and footer

+Balsamiq - For wireframes
+## Deployment & Local Development

 ### Deployment
 incstructions on how to deploy your project most likely github pages
 ### Local Development